vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/stylize/align.md

 ## Demo

-::::: md-demo Real life example
+::::: preview Real life example

 :::: caution
 VuePress Theme Hope V2 version is still in W.I.P, the API may have